dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/scaffolding.md

 # Project Name

-TODO: short project description, some sample screenshots or mockups
+TODO: super short project description, some sample screenshots or mockups

 ## Architecture

-TODO:  descriptions of code organization and tools and libraries used
+TODO:  overall descriptions of code organization and tools and libraries used

 ## Setup

-TODO: how to get the project dev environment up and running, npm install etc
+TODO: how to get the project dev environment up and running, npm install etc, all necessary commands needed, environment variables etc

 ## Deployment